TOBI JO GREENE, Founder & Director

-Laura Dixon is an English teacher at Vista Real Charter School, an independent study school in Ventura.
-Previously, she taught junior high and high school English in Northern California.
-During her time working with youth, Laura has realized the importance of empowering young women.
-She has also worked with struggling adult readers through the Ventura County READ program.
-Laura is an alumni of CSU, Chico.
-There she earned her single subject teaching credential, a B.A in English Education, and a minor in Art Studio.
-She lives in Ventura with her husband and young son.
+Laura Dixon has been an English teacher at Vista Real High School in Ventura for the past four years.
+Previously, she taught junior high and high school English in rural Northern California.
+She has been part of The Girls Empowerment Workshop since 2016.
+She believes in the value of a safe space where girls can ask tough questions and receive authentic answers.
+An alumni of CSU, Chico, Laura holds a single subject teaching credential, a B.A. in English Education, and a minor in Art Studio.
+Currently, she lives in Ventura with her husband and two young children.

 KRIS GRECO, Board of Directors

 Kris is an active member of TGEW Board of Directors.
 She has served on several boards in The Ojai Valley because of her love for our community.
 She lives in Ojai with her husband and 2 children.

 “With all the conflicting and sometimes negative messages our kids are bombarded with everyday I believe TGEW is important and timely.
 Teaching our children to be empowered is good for them and their future.
 I look forward to doing the meaningful work with this group of amazing people.”